WeblateOrg/weblate/docs/user/translating.rst

 Translating
 -----------

-On the translation page, the source string and an editing area for its translattion is shown.
+On the translation page, the source string and an editing area for its translation are shown.
 Should the translation be plural, multiple source strings and editing areas are shown, each described and labeled in the amount of plural forms the translated language has.